 However, I think Canva has a pretty clever wee plan here! … so while the new feature is pretty early stage (will go into more detail below)… I’m pretty sure that Melanie and the amazing Canva team will have something up their sleeves.
 Watch this space!

-I’ve been in Tech for a long while now and seeing the speed at which this new feature is evolving and being iterated is exciting!
+I’ve been in Tech as a CMO for a long while now and seeing the speed at which this new feature is evolving and being iterated is exciting!

 So, I’m on a mission to try out the new Canva Content Planner and Scheduler and report back to you.

 Here we go!

 What is Canva?

 Canva is graphic design software that allows even novice designers and marketers to easily create beautiful and unique graphics for their blogs, businesses and personal use.You can literally design just about anything in Canva!
 From Facebook Covers, Pins and Instagram posts to presentations, resumes, ebooks and brand logos!

 The best part is that Canva is free.
 But!
 There are huge benefits to upgrading to a Canva Pro account.
 Including access to a tonne of great Pro images, the ability to create multiple folders, the use of a brand kit (see image ➡️ ) to make designing mega easy (MEGA EASY) and the latest feature, the Canva Content Scheduler and planner.

 What is the Canva Content Planner and Scheduler?

 A lot of people are asking lately “Can you schedule posts in Canva?” and the answer now, is YES! yes you can!